dee-obuaya/dee-obuaya/README.md

-- 👋 Hi, I’m @dee-obuaya
+- 👋 Hi, I’m Dee
-- 👀 I’m interested in development and cybersecurity
+- 👀 I’m interested in backend web development in python-flask
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on backend and API projects
 - 📫 How to reach me ...

 <!---